Yangbing-Ocean/yangbing/_pages/cv.md

 Service and leadership
 ======
 * 08/2018 Oceanography Field Study in New Zealand
-* 05/2016 Founder of the Volunteer of Volunteers for Campus Cleaning Club (OUC)
+* 05/2016 Founder of the Volunteers for Campus Cleaning Club (OUC-VCCC)
 * 01/2016-08/2016 Social survey on intangible cultural heritage
 * 07/2016 Clear Water Project of Jane Goodall's Roots & Shoots
 * 03/2016-06/2016 Volunteer in community tutor